Sonny Jurgensen: Philadelphia Eagles (1957–1963)

-Jurgensen was drafted in the fourth round of the 1957 NFL Draft by the Philadelphia Eagles.
-He was Philadelphia's backup quarterback, behind Bobby Thomason in 1957 and Norm Van Brocklin, from 1958 through 1960.
-It was during this time as a backup that Jurgensen was a part of a championship team for the only time in his professional career, when the Eagles won the 1960 NFL Championship, although Jurgensen did not appear in any postseason games.
+Jurgensen was selected in the fourth round (43rd overall) of the 1957 NFL draft by the Philadelphia Eagles.
+He was Philadelphia's backup quarterback behind Bobby Thomason in 1957 and Norm Van Brocklin from 1958 through 1960.
+It was during this time as a backup that Jurgensen was a part of a championship team for the only time in his professional career, when the Eagles won the 1960 NFL Championship,.
+Although he did not play quarterback in any playoff games, Jurgensen was the holder for field goals and extra points.

-After Van Brocklin retired in 1961, Jurgensen took over as Philadelphia's starter and had a successful year, passing for an NFL record 3,723 yards, tying the NFL record with 32 touchdown passes, and was named All-Pro.
-Following an injury-plagued 1963 season, Jurgensen was traded to the Washington Redskins on April 1, 1964, in exchange for quarterback Norm Snead and cornerback Claude Crabb.
+After Van Brocklin retired in 1961, Jurgensen took over as Philadelphia's starter and had a successful year, passing for an NFL record 3,723 yards, tying the NFL record with 32 touchdown passes, and was named a First-team All-Pro.

 Washington Redskins (1964–1974)

-Jurgensen took over play-calling for the Redskins during the 1964 season.
+Jurgensen was traded to the Washington Redskins on April 1, 1964, in exchange for Norm Snead and Claude Crabb.
 He was then selected to play in the Pro Bowl following the season and was also named second Team All-Pro.

-One of Jurgensen's most memorable games was during the 1965 season, when the Cowboys took a 21–0 lead at DC Stadium.
+One of Jurgensen's most memorable games was during the 1965 season, when the Dallas Cowboys took a 21–0 lead at DC Stadium.
 Jurgensen then threw for 411 yards, leading the team back to win 34–31.
 He rushed for a touchdown on a quarterback sneak and threw a game-winning 35-yard pass to Bobby Mitchell.
 In 1967, Jurgensen broke his own record by passing for 3,747 yards and also set NFL single-season records for attempts (508) and completions (288).
+Injuries hampered his performance during the 1968 season, however, with Jurgensen missing two games with broken ribs and suffering chronic pain in the elbow of his throwing arm due to calcium deposits.
+Jurgensen threw the ball just 292 times during the year, completing 167 for 1,980 yards and 17 touchdowns.

-He missed much of the 1968 season because of broken ribs and elbow surgery.
-He did, however, tie an NFL record early in the 1968 season for the longest pass play in NFL history.
+However, he tied an NFL record early in the 1968 season for the longest pass play in league history.
 The 99-yard pass play to Jerry Allen occurred September 15, 1968, during the Redskins' game against the Chicago Bears.
 Coincidentally, Redskins' quarterbacks had three of the first four occurrences of a 99-yard pass play (Frank Filchock to Andy Farkas in 1939 and George Izo to Bobby Mitchell in 1963 were the other two occurrences of the play).
 Since Jurgensen's feat, no other Redskins' quarterback has completed a 99-yard pass.

 In 1969, Vince Lombardi took over as the Redskins' head coach.
 That season, Jurgensen led the NFL in attempts (442), completions (274), completion percentage (62%), and passing yards (3,102).
 The Redskins went 7–5–2 and had their best season since 1955 (which kept Lombardi's record of never having coached a losing NFL team intact).
 Lombardi died of cancer shortly before the start of the 1970 season.
 Jurgensen would later say that, of the nine head coaches he played for during his NFL career, Lombardi was his favorite.